Thullyoo/Thullyoo/README.md

 👨‍💻 About me 👨‍💻

 Hello world!
 My name is Thúllyo, and I'm a student at UNESA and UFF.
-I'm currently in my second semester at both universities, and I'm driven to study and become a front-end developer.
+I'm currently in my third semester at both universities, and I'm driven to study and become a front-end developer.

 Some of my skills and competencies:

 - HTML, CSS, JS
 - TypeScript
-- Angular
-- Java
-- Python - basic
+- React
-- C++ - basic
+- Angular - basic
-- PHP - basic
+- Java, Python, C++, PHP - basic
 - MongoDB, MySQL, PostgreSQL - basic
 - Git
 - Github